-Vaillant GmbH Modern Slavery Statement 2019
+Vaillant GmbH Modern Slavery Statement 2020

 The UK Modern Slavery Act 2015 came into effect on 29th October 2015.
 The law requires man-ufacturers and retailers doing business in the UK which supply goods or services and have an an-nual turnover exceeding £36 million to disclose information regarding their policies to eradicate slavery and human trafficking from their supply chain and within their business.

 The Vaillant Group understands that slavery, servitude, forced labour and human trafficking (Modern Slavery) is a global and growing issue given the rapid rise in global migration, existing in every region in the world and in every type of economy, whether industrialised, developing or in transition.
 The Vaillant Group is very proud of the integrity measures we take in this regard.
 The Vaillant Group efforts to eradicate slavery and human trafficking in its supply chain and own busi-ness include the following:

 1.1.
 About Vaillant Group

 The Vaillant Group with its ultimate parent company Vaillant GmbH, Germany is one of the largest companies in the European heating, ventilation and air-conditioning (HVAC) industry.
-The Group’s core business centres on the development, production and distribution of energy-saving, environmentally friendly heating systems and water heaters based on natural gas and renewable energy sources.
+The Group’s core business centres on the development, production and distribution of energy-saving, environ-mentally friendly heating systems and water heaters based on natural gas and renewable energy sources.
 The following companies in the United Kingdom are also part of the Vaillant Group and are covered by the policies set out in this statement:

-Vaillant Group UK Ltd (Company Number: 00294316 )
+• Vaillant Group UK Ltd (Company Number: 00294316 )

-Vaillant Industrial UK Ltd (Company Number: 01064184)
+• Vaillant Industrial UK Ltd (Company Number: 01064184)

-Vaillant Holdings Limited (Company Number: 00965093)
+• Vaillant Holdings Limited (Company Number: 00965093)

-Vaillant Management Limited (Company Number: 04127157)
+• Vaillant Management Limited (Company Number: 04127157)

-Vaillant Limited (Company Number: 01279010)
+• Vaillant Limited (Company Number: 01279010)

-Vailant Home Products Limited (Company Number: 00543504)
+• Vaillant Home Products Limited (Company Number: 00543504)

-Vaillant R&M Limited (Company Number: 02369751)
+• Vaillant R&M Limited (Company Number: 02369751)

-Vaillant Netherlands Holdings Limited (Company Number: 01678528)
+• Vaillant Netherlands Holdings Limited (Company Number: 01678528)

-Vaillant European Holdings Limited (Company Number: 00065322)
+• Vaillant European Holdings Limited (Company Number: 00065322)

-DD Heating Limited (Company Number: 04430777)
+• DD Heating Limited (Company Number: 04430777)

 1.1.1.
 Products and services

-The Vaillant Group markets the entire spectrum of heating, ventilation and air-conditioning technology for building supply.
+The Vaillant Group markets the entire spectrum of heating, ventilation and air-conditioning tech-nology for building supply.
 The main fields of activity for the company’s products are residential properties.

 1.1.2.
 Production network and Quality Management

-Production includes the manufacturing of all performance- and quality-relevant key components as well as the final assembly of all devices, plus comprehensive testing of the performance attributes.
+Production includes the manufacturing of all performance- and quality-relevant key components as well as the final assembly of all devices, plus comprehensive testing of the performance attrib-utes.

 1.2.
 Our Policies

 At Vaillant Group we have embedded our commitment to addressing slavery and human traffick-ing into a set of policies which are an integral part of how we shape our operations and business relations.

-Our Code of Conduct sets the foundation for the values, rules and behaviour we aim for at Vaillant Group and reference for any form of relationship – with colleagues, customers, suppliers or external stakeholders.
+• Our Code of Conduct sets the foundation for the values, rules and behaviour we aim for at Vaillant Group and reference for any form of relationship – with colleagues, customers, suppliers or external stakeholders.

-Our commitment to the Principles of United Nations Global Compact stresses that Vaillant Group applies a comprehensive and ambitious approach to the most urgent global chal-lenges.
+• Our commitment to the Principles of United Nations Global Compact stresses that Vaillant Group applies a comprehensive and ambitious approach to the most urgent global chal-lenges.
 We report our progress on an annual basis.

 1.3.
 Our risk assessment

 Vaillant Group’s Integrated Risk and Opportunity Management (Integriertes Risiko- und Chan-cenmanagement (RCMS)) is an early warning system that closely monitors potential risks and opportunities.
 The holistic approach combines financial, regulatory, physical and reputational risks and is part of our regular internal management reporting system.

 To adequately address the concerns of our business partners, customers and the general public we systematically conduct stakeholder dialogues.
-These guide us in pro-actively identifying potential needs for information or action.
+These guide us in pro-actively identifying poten-tial needs for information or action.

 1.4.
 Our CR Strategy

 The Vaillant Group has combined all its sustainability activities into one strategic programme.
-Under the name S.E.E.D.S., binding, quantifiable targets have been set in the following fields of focus: Environment, Employees, Development & Products and Society.
+Un-der the name S.E.E.D.S., binding, quantifiable targets have been set in the following fields of fo-cus: Environment, Employees, Development & Products and Society.
 We develop specific measures based on these targets and continuously monitor the results.
 Transparently and group-wide.

-1.5.
+1.6.
 Our Supply Chains

 Our suppliers from various countries help us providing the quality our customers and business partners expect.
 We source a wide range of products and services from across the globe from small family-run business to large multinationals, all with their own supply chains.